Mahir-Islam/Mahir-Islam.github.io/jason_guide_2.md

 ## Adding Beliefs

 Beliefs are also indispensible for any Jason program.
 Suppose after saying "hello world", we want Bob to acknowledge that he followed through on the !start plan.
 We could add a belief like `finished_plan(start)` which he will remember.
-Suppose we also want the agent Alice to acknowledge her own existence ~(the robots are becoming sentient >:])~, we could give her a belief such as `i_am(alice)` upon completing !start.
+Suppose we also want the agent Alice to acknowledge her own existence --- (the robots are becoming sentient >:]) ---, we could give her a belief such as `i_am(alice)` upon completing !start.

 In your `.asl` agent files, change Bob's plan to this: